rfong/sustenance/not_too_sweet/sour_cream_banana_bread.md

 + 1/2 tsp salt

 Wet:
-+ 2 eggs
++ 2 eggs, beaten
-+ 3/4 cup brown sugar
++ 1/4 cup brown sugar
 + 1 tsp vanilla
 + a dash of cinnamon, if you want
-+ 1/3 cup oil (I use canola)
++ 1/3 cup neutral-tasting oil
 + 3/4 cup sour cream

 Mix separately:
-+ 3 to 4 squishy bananas
++ 3-4 squishy bananas

 ### Methodology

 + Mix the dry ingredients.
 Mix the wet ingredients in a separate bowl.
 Combine thoroughly.
-+ Then smash in the squishy bananas.
++ Then smash in the bananas.
 Easiest to wait to do this after mixing the homogeneous ingredients.

-Bake for 350F for 50-60 minutes (or until a toothpick comes out clean).
+Grease your loaf pan(s) and bake for 350F for 60-70 minutes (or until a toothpick comes out clean).
+Needs less time if you do it with more sugar.

-+ If you're a sucker for that caramelized-brown crust, split it into two 9x5 loaf pans or one 9x9 pan.
++ If you want it more moist, use one 9x5 loaf pan.
+This will yield a loaf with a square-ish cross-section.
-+ If you prefer the center to the crust, use one 9x5 loaf pan.
-This will yield a loaf with a deeper square-ish cross-section.
++ If you're a sucker for that caramelized-brown crust, you can split it into two 9x5 loaf pans or one 9x9 pan and bake for less time.

 Do not sample until it spends a night in the fridge.
 Trust me.